Pankaj0038/dcodeKi/README.md

    **Crossplatform module for the copy paste function**
 4. [KivyMD][(https://www.python.org/downloads/](https://kivymd.readthedocs.io/en/latest/index.html))<br>
-   **A framework for cross-platform, touch-enabled graphical applications** 5.Code Editor and Terminal
+   **A framework for cross-platform, touch-enabled graphical applications** 5.Code Editor and Terminal<br>
-** Terminal or command prompt will be useful during development for running and testing the application**
+**Terminal or command prompt will be useful during development for running and testing the application**
 ## Install & run
 To run the tool in your system (**using terminal**)
 1. First clone the repo